Africave-Team/c-linux-pos-interview-project/README.md

     ```

 ## Project 2 - EMV Implementation
-Buid an application that reads all card (EMV process) e.g MasterCard, Verve, Visa and generate ISO 8583 messages for the following transactions:
+Buid an application that reads all card (EMV process) e.g MasterCard, Verve, Visa and generate ISO 8583 messages that is ready for **NIBSS** submission for the following transactions:
  - Preauth
  - Preauth Completion
  - Purchase